e-Money EUR Rug Pull? An Investigative Post-Mortem of a Dead Project

 Were the Warning Signs in the Code?

-In analyzing the historical audit data from Cer.live, several red flags become apparent that could have signaled impending trouble for e-Money EUR long before the website went offline.
+In analyzing the historical audit data from Cer.live, several red flags become apparent that could have signaled impending trouble for e- Money EUR long before the website went offline.
+The impact of incomplete audits on crypto security can be severe, and e-Money EUR appears to be a prime example.

 - Security and Code Risks: While audited by Certik, the project did not undergo a comprehensive safety review, and the audit report highlights areas where malicious exploits could occur or where code integrity might be compromised.